jacobmoyle/jacobmoyle.com/content/blog/hello-quarantine/index.md

 description: "I'm sick with COVID 19, so I made a blog."
 ---

 At the time of writing this post, San Francisco does not have enough tests or medical staff to have every individual who needs/wants to get a test, to receive one.
 I've had two tele-doc appointments now.
-The Doc diagnosed me with "COVID like" symptoms and prescribed both an inhaler and a cough supresent to eased my cough.
+The Doc diagnosed me with "COVID like" symptoms and prescribed both an inhaler and a cough supresent.
 No fever, thankfully.

 ![tom hanks punches the coronavisu](./tom-hanks-covid.jpg)